Marta Verginella

 Marta Verginella (born 20 June 1960) is a Slovenian historian from the Slovene minority in Italy in Trieste, notable as one of the most prominent contemporary Slovene historians.
 Together with Alenka Puhar, she is considered a pioneer in the history of family relations in the Slovene Lands.

-Prof. Dr. Marta Verginella is Full Professor of General History of the 19th Century and Theory of History at the Department of History of the Faculty of Arts, University of Ljubljana.
+Verginella is Full Professor of General History of the 19th Century and Theory of History at the Department of History of the Faculty of Arts, University of Ljubljana.

 Life

 She was born in Trieste, Italy.
 She attended Slovene language schools in Trieste.
 In 1984, she graduated from history at the University of Trieste under the supervision of the renowned social anthropologist and feminist historian Luisa Accati.
 For five years she worked as a high school teacher in the schools with Slovene as language of instruction, both in Trieste and Gorizia.
 In 1995, she obtained her PhD at the University of Ljubljana under the supervision of Peter Vodopivec, with a thesis on the changing attitudes towards death in the 19th century rural peripheries of Trieste.